AntoniXGaudi/Getting-and-Cleaning-Data-Course-Project/Code Book.md

 Activity Labels

+File data.train.activity has values 1 to 6, each corresponding to one activity:

     WALKING (1): subject was walking during the test WALKING_UPSTAIRS (2): subject was walking up a staircase during the test WALKING_DOWNSTAIRS (3): subject was walking down a staircase during the test